huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/joint-surgery/knee-health-ikdc.md

 ## How it works

 The IKDC Questionnaire is a subjective scale that provides patients with an overall function score.
 The questionnaire looks at 3 categories: symptoms, sports activity, and knee function.
 The symptoms subscale helps to evaluate things such as pain, stiffness, swelling, and giving-way of the knee.
 A score is given out of 100, calculated by the answers given.
+This questionnaire is also available in German.

 ## Patients